rubyroidlabs/bsuir-courses/README.md

   recognize its purpose.
 - Commit a change, and push your local branch to your github fork
 - Send me pull request for your changes to be included

+I apologise in advance for the slow action on pull requests and issues.

+## License
+Expensy is licensed under the MIT license. (http://opensource.org/licenses/MIT)